MLSysOps/MLE-agent/README.md

 mle project delete <project name> # delete a given project mle project switch # switch the current working project
 ```

+## Roadmap

+### Baseline Mode

+- [x] An easy-to-use CLI interface
+- [x] Create/Select/Delete a project
+- [x] Understand users' requirements to suggest the file name, dataset, task, model arch, etc
+- [x] Generate a detailed coding plan
+- [x] Write baseline model code
+- [x] Execute the code on the local machine
+- [x] Execute the code on the cloud
+- [x] Debug the code and revise the code
+- [x] Googling the error message to debug the code

+### Advanced Mode (Coming Soon)

 ## License